datastax/nodejs-driver/doc/upgrade-guide/README.md

 ### Changes to the retry and load-balancing policies

-`ExecutionInfo` is introduced as a wrapper around the `QueryOptions` provided to the execution methods.
+`ExecutionOptions` is introduced as a wrapper around the `QueryOptions`.
-The `ExecutionInfo` contains getter methods to obtain the values of each option, defaulting to the execution profile options or the ones defined in the `ClientOptions`.
+The `ExecutionOptions` contains getter methods to obtain the values of each option, defaulting to the execution profile options or the ones defined in the `ClientOptions`.
 Previously, a shallow copy of the provided `QueryOptions` was used, resulting in unnecessary allocations and evaluations.

-The `LoadBalancingPolicy` and `RetryPolicy` base classes changed method signatures to take `ExecutionInfo` instances as argument instead of `QueryOptions`.
+The `LoadBalancingPolicy` and `RetryPolicy` base classes changed method signatures to take `ExecutionOptions` instances as argument instead of `QueryOptions`.

 Note that no breaking change was introduced for execution methods such as `Client#execute()`, `Client#batch()`,